-The dubai 14 days visa cost below is the complete all-in price — government fee plus Emirates Visa service charge.
+The 14 days UAE visa price below is the complete all-in charge — UAE government fee plus Emirates Visa service charge.
 No hidden fees are added at checkout.
-The 14 days visa dubai price is shown in USD, INR, and AED so you can plan your budget in the currency most convenient for you.
+Prices are shown in USD, INR, and AED so you can plan in your preferred currency.

 The 14 days dubai visit visa price above includes the UAE government fee and Emirates Visa processing charge.
 The dubai tourist visa 14 days price does not change based on nationality for most passports — the fee is the same whether you are applying from India, Pakistan, Bangladesh, or any other country.